Heymity/MolecularLibCore/README.md

 •	Random() : Vector
 •	GetBoundingBox() : Bounds

-The int version of these vector ranges also implement GetBoundingIntBox() :BoundsInt
+The int version of these vector ranges also implements GetBoundingIntBox() :BoundsInt

 ### Tag wrapper

-This provides a safe tag wrapper that makes so you don’t need to use string bindings at all while working with tags in unity!
+This provides a safe tag wrapper that makes it so you don’t need to use string bindings at all while working with tags in Unity!
 One less point of failure!
 Just declare as a field in your MonoBehaviour a tag like this: public Tag myTag; and check out the editor.
 It should look like this:

 ![](Media/TagWrapper)

-You can than call
+You can then call

 ```c#
    tagTest.CompareTag(gameObject);